hanabi/hanabi.github.io/other-conventions/BGA.md

 ### Hanabi Live

 Hanabi Live was created by me (Zamiel) in June 2017 with the goal of improving upon [Keldon's excellent online implementation](http://keldon.net/hanabi/) of the game.
-Whereas BGA is closed-source and "stuck in time", Hanabi Live is completely open-source and in constant development: we can add new variants, new features, fix bugs, and so forth.
+Whereas BGA is closed-source and "stuck in time", Hanabi Live is completely open-source and in constant development: we can add new variants, add new features, fix bugs, and so forth.

 #### The Interface